felipejuan/felipejuan.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Felipe Juan is a recent graduate of economics PhD program at Howard University.
+Felipe Juan is a recent graduate of the economics PhD program at Howard University.
 His research interests include equitable access to unemployment benefits and equitable economic equity in the metaverse.
+He is now working on topics related to wealth and health economics.
 {style="text-align: justify;"}